FlavScents AInsights Entry for Cedryl Acetate (CAS: 77-54-3)

 7. Toxicology, Safety & Exposure Considerations

-Cedryl acetate is considered safe for use in both flavor and fragrance applications when used within recommended limits.
-For oral exposure, the compound has a high margin of safety, with no adverse effects reported at typical use levels.
-Dermal exposure in fragrance applications is generally well-tolerated, with low potential for irritation or sensitization, as supported by IFRA guidelines.
-Inhalation exposure is also deemed safe, with no significant occupational hazards identified.
-The risk profiles for food and fragrance applications are similar, with no major differences in safety considerations.
+Cedryl acetate is considered safe for use in both flavors and fragrances when used within recommended levels.
+For oral exposure, it has a high margin of safety, with no specific ADI or MSDI established, but it is generally used at low concentrations.
+Dermal exposure in fragrances is well-tolerated, with low potential for irritation or sensitization, as supported by IFRA guidelines.
+Inhalation exposure is considered safe under normal use conditions, though occupational exposure should be monitored to prevent overexposure.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature